strubium/LostCitiesSquared/README.md

 * Tweeks to the "onlycity" profile.
 Railways + Highways.
 * Un-privated all the hidden "base" profies.
 * Removed the water that generates inside buildings
-* Stopped using dungeon loot in citys.
+* Added more language translations

 ## Future Plans
 * A palette that uses MWC Props